 Plan participants may make contributions during any payroll period for which they receive earnings as eligible employees in an amount at least equal to 1% of their earnings.
-A participating employee's annual before-tax contribution was subject to federal limits of \$19,500 in 2020 and \$19,000 in 2019.
+A participating employee's annual before-tax contribution was subject to IRC limitations of \$20,500 in 2022 and \$19,500 in 2021.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
-Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
+Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans, subject to IRC limits.
 Employee contributions represent tax-deferred compensation and Roth 401(k) after tax compensation and may be invested in the employee's choice of various fund options (each with a different investment objective and risk) in the combination specified by the employee.
 Employee contributions are made by payroll deduction and transferred to the Plan trustee as soon as practicable following the payroll period in which such amounts are withheld.

-Plan participants are automatically enrolled in the Plan upon eligibility at a 3% deferral rate, with an automatic increase of 1% each year up to 15%.
+Plan participants hired prior to April 1, 2022 are automatically enrolled in the Plan upon eligibility at a 3% deferral rate, with an automatic increase of 1% each year up to 15%.
 Participants can opt out of the Plan at any time.
 Participants can change their deferral rate at any time.